 There is much talk of brothers deceiving the leadership, of criticism, gossip, manipulation of the meeting and rebellion.
 Together with reference to Jesus/Peter and Miriam this comes across as deep paranoia.
 Members are forbidden to express concerns to one another for fear of accusations of rebellion and are trapped into obedience to the excessive dictates of the leadership.

 There is a misrepresentation that God will only bless us when we achieve holiness and that he will not ‘put up with our nonsense’ Indeed this phrase is never explained and leads to a fear which God does not impose.
 The gifts and blessings of God--all of them--are through his Grace, not our own merit and they are accessed by faith alone, which is itself a gift of God.
 It is demanded that we confess sins which are already forgiven.
 Faith in the Grace of God is replaced by begging and pleading for the Judge to have mercy.
 It is as if we had been summoned in to the court of a monstrous tyrant.

-Old Testament concepts of God’s relationship with us replace New Testament Truth.
-(God does not change, so He changed us, in Christ) Scriptures which illustrate God’s anger with his old testament servants are used to whip his New Covenant sons.
+Old Testament concepts of God’s relationship with us replace New Testament perspectives.
+Scriptures which illustrate God’s anger with his old testament servants are used to whip his New Covenant 'sons'.

 The suffering of Jesus is used, not to instil a sense of thanksgiving for God’s generosity despite us, but rather to generate fear and to shame us into doing better.